xmhbbovru/multilingual-multimerge/README.md

-README.md rev. 27 July 2013 by Stuart Ambler.
+README.md rev. 31 July 2013 by Stuart Ambler.
 Copyright (c) 2013 Stuart Ambler.
 Distributed under the Boost License in the accompanying file LICENSE.

-# Multimerge Code Samples in C, C++, Erlang, Java, Python, and Ruby (also some R).
+# Multimerge Code Samples in C, C++, Erlang, Java, Python, and Ruby (also uses some R).

 I wrote this code first in C as an answer to a tech interview question about how to merge k sorted arrays of ints into one sorted array.
 It used the most